cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 **Initial Assumption:** Procurement contracts follow standardized templates with consistent section headers and clause numbering.

-**Reality:** After three months, we encountered contracts with non-standard formatting—merged PDFs, scanned images, multilingual sections, and supplier-specific templates.
+**Reality:** After three months, we encountered contracts with non-standard formatting, including merged PDFs, scanned images, multilingual sections, and supplier-specific templates.

 **What Happened:** The RAG retrieval system failed to extract relevant sections because it relied on section header patterns that didn't exist in these documents.
 Similarity scores dropped below threshold, and queries returned "insufficient information" even when answers were present.